-- 1) The draft Business Rates Growth policy; - 2) The proposal for a different level of discount being available depending on whether or not a business is located, or is to be located, within a Strategic Employment site as identified within the Central Lincolnshire Local Plan; - 3) The potential for making changes to the scheme parameters to be delegated to the Chief Finance Officer, providing these do not fundamentally alter the principles behind this policy and do link into aspirations relating to the Council's Strategic Plan.
+- Considers/accepts the proposal for a different level of discount being available depending on whether or not a business is located, or is to be located, within a Strategic Employment site as identified within the Central Lincolnshire Local Plan; - 2) Delegates changes to scheme parameters to the Chief Finance Officer, providing these do not fundamentally alter the principles behind this policy and continue to link into aspirations relating to the Council's Strategic Plan. - 3) Approves the proposed Business Rates Growth policy.

 Is this a key decision?
-Yes

-Do the exempt information No
+Do the exempt information categories apply?

-categories apply?

-Does Rule 15 of the Scrutiny No

-Procedure Rules (call-in and
+Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?

-urgency) apply?